CDCgov/VaccinePriceList/README.md

 ## Future needs of this project

-- This prject can be revisited periodically to update or build on the price time series data.
+- This project can be revisited periodically to update or build on the price time series data.

 ## Contributing Econ Team Members